Listen to this article

 -

-Model Type Matters: Simulators based on FICO models tend to be more accurate than those using VantageScore.
-For instance, a comparison showed that Credit Karma's VantageScore estimates matched the official FICO scores within 2 points for TransUnion but diverged by 13 points for Equifax.
-FICO’s own simulators, using proprietary models, are typically the most precise.
+Not All Scores Are Created Equal: Simulators built on FICO models are often more accurate than those using VantageScore.
+For instance, one comparison showed Credit Karma's VantageScore estimates matched a FICO score💡 Definition:A three-digit credit score (300-850) calculated by Fair Isaac Corporation, used by lenders to assess creditworthiness. within 2 points for TransUnion but were off by 13 points for Equifax.
+It's no surprise that FICO’s own simulators, using their own secret sauce, are typically the most precise.

 What Credit Score Simulators Can and Cannot Do